RohanNagar/RohanNagar.github.io/_posts/2017-10-01-simple-facebook-oauth-using-sfauthenticationsession.md

 # Write the Code

 Before we write the code to handle the OAuth flow, let's add an extension to the `URL` class to make our lives easier.
-Create a new Swift file called `URL+Fragement.swift` and add the following lines:
+Create a new Swift file called `URL+Fragment.swift` and add the following lines:

 {% highlight swift  linenos %}
 extension URL {

-  func getFragementParam(key: String) -> String? {
+  func getFragmentParam(key: String) -> String? {
     if let params = self.fragment?.components(separatedBy: "&") {
       for param in params {
         if let value = param.components(separatedBy: "=") as [String]? {